 Introduction to my work

 My aim is to understand how ice sheets behave and interact with the global environment.
-There are four themes:

 (a) An attempt to link glaciology with field studies in geomorphology/geology.
 Papers include:

-(b) Working with George Denton, David Marchant and others to explore the role of geomorphology and its link with tectonics, climate history and ice sheet evolution in the creation of the Transantarctic Mountains.
+(b) Working with George Denton, David Marchant and others to explore the role of geomorphology and its link with tectonics, climate history and ice sheet evolution in the the Transantarctic Mountains.
 The research has: